The works and random thoughts of Sheila White.

 She was a published author, her memoirs recorded in "That’s How it Was" (published in 1986 by Regency Press (isbn 0 7212 0702 2)).
 Yet to my knowledge I have the last known printed copy and even then I never thought to ask her to sign it for me at the time.
 It was never reprinted and while it remains listed on Amazon and the likes, no copies ever surface.

 She was also a pianist and songwriter too.
-She told me once of how she wrote a hit song – unfortunately she sent it to a then unknown South African who recorded and published it in his own name, helping him become famous.
+She told me once of how she wrote a hit song – unfortunately she sent it to a then-unknown South African who recorded and published it in his own name, helping him become famous (Hint: Roger Whittaker).
 My aunt recalls two others that similarly accepted her songs and subsequently released them under their own name, again with no acknowledgement, credit or royalties.
 I’ll have to ask my aunty Jean but I think all her sheet music is long, long gone.
-All that remains of her songs and music I have – on reel to reel tapes that few can read any more.
+All that remains of her songs and music I have – on reel to reel tapes that few can read anymore.
 I must make an effort to get them copied somehow before even those are lost.
 There are companies like Great Bear who can try to rescue them.
-Better do it sooner rather later I guess.
+Better do it sooner rather than later I guess.

 Just two small tapes, one addressed for the ‘International Songwriters Association‘.
 Not sure of the contents as I got rid of my reel deck decades ago and can’t play them, but they are labelled with the song "Who are They" and (I think) copyright Percy on one, Percival/Liddane on the other – Percival being her maiden name.
 Folded up small inside one sleeve were the typewritten words to the song: